-EXAMS MIDTERM October 30 (Note: 6:30 - 8:30 pm; Place is to be An 40% nounced) Multiple choice and short answer FINAL TBA - scheduled during exam period 48% Multiple choice and short answer
+(Note: 6:30 - 8:30 pm; Place is to be Announced)

+FINAL TBA - scheduled during exam period 48% Multiple choice and short answer

 COURSE SCHEDULE

 Here is a schedule with lecture and tutorial topics.
 Please be advised that this is a work-in-progress.
 Lecture topics may change or be rescheduled, depending on our progress and interest.